FENECON Industrial XL Operating Instructions

 Work on live components of the electrical energy storage system must only be carried out by authorized service personnel.

-There is a risk of burns on hot cables and housing surfaces in the event of direct contact with uninsulated surfaces and hot media.
-The hazard points are marked with corresponding pictograms.
+There is a risk of burns from hot wires and housing surfaces if there is direct contact with uninsulated surfaces or hot fluids.

 2.6.
 Safety instructions

 2.6.1.
-General information on the electrical energy storage system
+General safety instructions for the electrical energy storage system

 • Select the installation site of the system so that a minimum clearances of 5 m from buildings or comparable structures is maintained.